MohamedFaesal/DesignPatterns/README.md

 # DesignPatterns
-This repository helps new comming developers to get involved into understanding design patterns in php.
+This repository helps new coming developers to get involved into understanding design patterns in php & how to use it with an example.